cyrilondon/quantum-mechanics-python/teleportation/README.md

  circuit.append([cirq.CNOT(alice, bob), cirq.CZ(msg, bob)])
 ```

-Finally we print out the bob qubit, and can check that it is represented by exactly the same point on the Bloch Sphere:
+Finally we print out the bob qubit, and we check that it is represented by exactly the same point on the Bloch Sphere:

 ```python
  print("\nBloch Sphere of Qubit 2 at Final State:")